 Remember, you don’t have to go buy $100 dollars worth of bait, but you should spend $10 or $15 dollars and buy three or four different types of bait in case the fish are only wanting to bite a certain thing that day.

 Having some variety, even if it is a small variety is going to be good for you, I promise.
 The sky is the limit on baits, and if you really do enjoy fishing after your first few times, you can always go buy a few more baits in different sizes and colors.

 A fishing license is a MUST and is the law for you to have when fishing.
 If you really don’t want to spend the $30 to $40 bucks on a year pass because you don’t know if you will like the sport, you can try these two options instead:

 - Free Fishing Days: Some states have a couple of free fishing days throughout the year.
 California usually has two, but be sure to check with fish and game before you go out.
 You can check their website, or give them a call and they can tell you.

 - Daily or Weekly Pass: Some states allow you to buy a week pass instead of a yearly pass in case you don’t know if you will need it for the whole year.
 This is another thing you will want to check out with fish and game.

 - Private Lakes and Campgrounds: Some private campgrounds have lakes only for people staying there, and often have passes for sale to fish at.
-Prices vary from place to place but its usually under $20 dollars for a couple days of fishing.
+Prices vary from place to place but it’s usually under $20 dollars for a couple of days of fishing.
 This is perfect for a person wanting to go out and try fishing for a few days to see if they like it.

-You can spend very little, or a lot of money on different setups, so it is good if you stick with middle of the road when first starting out.
-This way if you like it, you dont have to upgrade right away, and if you don’t really like it, you can try to recoup some of your money by selling your gear on Craigslist, or Ebay.
+You can spend very little, or a lot of money on different setups, so it is good if you stick with the middle of the road when first starting out.
+This way if you like it, you don’t have to upgrade right away, and if you don’t really like it, you can try to recoup some of your money by selling your gear on Craigslist or eBay.